Accounting Schools in Hawaii

 Hawaii CPA Requirements

-The Hawaii Board of Public Accountancy requires that CPA candidates complete at least 150 semester hours and at least a bachelor’s degree.
-24 of these semester hours must be in upper-division accounting courses, and 24 must be in business courses.
-All school credit must be from an accredited college or university.
-Once a candidate has completed all required semester hours and passed the Uniform CPA examination, he or she must complete at least 1,500 hours of related experience in an accounting firm.
+The Hawaii Board of Public Accountancy (the Board) requires that CPA candidates complete at least 150 semester hours and at least a bachelor’s degree from an accredited college or university.
+24 of these semester hours must be in upper-division accounting courses and 30 must be in business courses.
+To be eligible to sit for the CPA exam, however, applicants do not have to meet the 150-hour requirement; they only need a bachelor’s degree in accounting or a bachelor’s degree with at least 18 semester hours of upper-level accounting classes.
+Once candidates have completed all required semester hours and passed the Uniform CPA examination, they must complete at least 1,500 hours of related experience in an accounting firm.
 This experience must be verified by a licensed CPA.
-Candidates can then apply for licensure, and this licensure must be maintained through Continuing Professional Education (CPE) hours completed on a regular basis.
+Candidates can then apply for licensure, and this licensure must be maintained through continuing professional education (CPE) hours completed on a regular basis.

 Graduates with accounting degrees may find many different opportunities within the accounting field in Hawaii.
-Graduates can work for major accounting firms in Hawaii such as Deloitte & Touche, KMH LLP, and Ernst & Young.
-Some graduates also choose to work for small, local firms or open up their own firm or consultancy.
+They can work for major accounting firms in Hawaii such as Deloitte, KMH LLP, and Ernst & Young.
+Some graduates also choose to work for small, local firms or open their own firm or consultancy.
 Major corporations and companies are also a great source of employment opportunities for graduates, providing possible positions in finance and accounting management.
-Major employers in Hawaii include Hawaiian Airlines, Aloha Petroleum, and Servo Pacific.
+Major employers in Hawaii include Hawaiian Airlines, Aloha Petroleum, and Servco Pacific.
 Accounting grads may also find positions in governmental positions in the state’s treasury department, transportation department, FBI, state and local government, or armed forces.

 Hawaii Accounting Salary and Jobs by Metro Area